Green-Software-Foundation/patterns/docs/catalog/cloud/delete-unused-storage-resources.md

 `SCI = (E * I) + M per R`
 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-Concerning the SCI equation.
-Deleting storage volumes will impact one part:
+Deleting storage volumes will impact SCI as follows:
-- `M`: By reducing the total number of storage volumes required, we reduce the total embodied carbon.
+- `M`: By reducing the total number of storage volumes required, the total embodied carbon is lower.

 ## Assumptions
-If we choose not to delete *ALL* storage resources because they might be needed in the future, then storing them permanently will take up a lot of unnecessary storage resources.
-A better solution would be removing idle resources, so no hardware is wasted.
+If we choose not to delete *all* storage resources because they might be needed in the future, then storing them permanently will take up a lot of unnecessary storage resources.
+A better solution would be to remove idle resources so that no hardware is wasted.

 ## Considerations
 - It may reduce cloud bills, as reducing idle storage resources will cost less.